TechCR-Tutorial/auditlog/README.txt

 --READ ME FOR AUDIT LOG LIBRARY. --

 This library for save changes made to entities through your application.
 This is developed using hibernate interceptors.
 So Hibernate is main requirement for apply this jar.
-Also this is valid to table those use number as primary key.

 Create AUDIT_LOG table.